LXP Industrial Trust (NYSE:LXP) Updates FY 2022 Earnings Guidance

 LXP Industrial Trust (NYSE:LXP – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $0.64-$0.68 for the period.
+The company provided EPS guidance of $0.64-$0.68 for the period.
 The company issued revenue guidance of -.

 LXP Industrial Trust Dividend Announcement

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Cibc World Markets Corp boosted its holdings in LXP Industrial Trust by 0.8% in the first quarter.
-Cibc World Markets Corp now owns 142,532 shares of the real estate investment trust’s stock valued at $2,238,000 after purchasing an additional 1,151 shares in the last quarter.
-Eaton Vance Management lifted its stake in LXP Industrial Trust by 10.8% in the first quarter.
-Eaton Vance Management now owns 12,242 shares of the real estate investment trust’s stock valued at $192,000 after buying an additional 1,189 shares during the last quarter.
-PNC Financial Services Group Inc. lifted its stake in LXP Industrial Trust by 4.6% in the first quarter.
-PNC Financial Services Group Inc. now owns 34,813 shares of the real estate investment trust’s stock valued at $547,000 after buying an additional 1,536 shares during the last quarter.
-Evergreen Capital Management LLC lifted its stake in LXP Industrial Trust by 16.3% in the first quarter.
-Evergreen Capital Management LLC now owns 13,795 shares of the real estate investment trust’s stock valued at $217,000 after buying an additional 1,937 shares during the last quarter.
-Finally, Advisor Group Holdings Inc. lifted its stake in LXP Industrial Trust by 81.1% in the first quarter.
-Advisor Group Holdings Inc. now owns 9,880 shares of the real estate investment trust’s stock valued at $198,000 after buying an additional 4,423 shares during the last quarter.
-98.07% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Advisor Group Holdings Inc. increased its holdings in LXP Industrial Trust by 81.1% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 9,880 shares of the real estate investment trust’s stock worth $198,000 after purchasing an additional 4,423 shares during the last quarter.
+American Century Companies Inc. acquired a new stake in LXP Industrial Trust in the first quarter valued at $197,000.
+PNC Financial Services Group Inc. boosted its stake in LXP Industrial Trust by 4.6% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 34,813 shares of the real estate investment trust’s stock valued at $547,000 after acquiring an additional 1,536 shares during the last quarter.
+AlphaCrest Capital Management LLC acquired a new position in LXP Industrial Trust during the 1st quarter worth $354,000.
+Finally, Natixis Advisors L.P. increased its position in shares of LXP Industrial Trust by 18.6% in the 1st quarter.
+Natixis Advisors L.P. now owns 73,688 shares of the real estate investment trust’s stock worth $1,157,000 after purchasing an additional 11,569 shares during the last quarter.
+98.07% of the stock is currently owned by hedge funds and other institutional investors.

 LXP Industrial Trust Company Profile